SoundwaveApp/Shine-API-Documentation/index.md

 ### Get an API Key

 You will need to apply for a key before authenticating with the API.
 There will be at least one API Key per platform (iOS & Android).
-Currently these applicatio keys are given out on an ad-hoc basis by Soundwave.
+Currently these application keys are given out on an ad-hoc basis by Soundwave.
 Please contact Soundwave if you have not received your key or would like to enquire about receiving a key.